 Proper management of snow and snow melt, snow removal and storage, use of deicing compounds, and other practices can minimize major runoff and pollutant loading impacts.
 Snow will be stored in the areas shown on the site plan.
-Snow is not to be plowed or piled within the wetlands.
+Snow is not to be plowed or piled within the wetlands, wetland buffer, or constructed wetland.
 Use of alternative deicing compounds, such as calcium chloride and calcium magnesium acetate, will be investigated for use.
 Professional services will be used for snow management.